 - 10 days of biking with an average of 25 miles per day

-- An Overland experience
+- A fun, supportive and wholesome Overland experience

 We expect you to arrive to your trip fully prepared for all activities.

-Preparing for Biking
+Preparing for the Biking

 - 4 weeks before your trip: two rides of 5 to 8 miles each.

 - 3 weeks before your trip: One ride of 5 to 8 miles and a second ride of 15 miles.

 - 2 weeks before your trip: at least two rides of 15 miles.